kube-academy/onboarding/CONTRIBUTING.md

    - [Create a new issue in Github](https://github.com/kube-academy/backlog/issues).
    - Copy the information from the KubeAcademy New Course Proposal and paste it into the new issue.

-4. Wait for approval from the KubeAcademy before you begin to do work on your course.
+4. Wait for approval from the KubeAcademy team before you begin to do work on your course.

-   Once your course is approved, see the section, "Onboarding Setup".
+   Once your course outline is approved, see the section, "Onboarding Setup".

 ## Onboarding Setup

-We also invite you to check out our [GitHub Repository Backlog](https://github.com/orgs/kube-academy/projects/3) for contribution ideas.

-Onboarding Setup (Approved)
-Get all Gear
+Now that your course outline is approved, you can begin to develop your video course.
+To do this, you are going to need:

+- Video Equipment
+- Video Recording Software
+- Powerpoint Template

+### Required Video Eqipment

+To get started recording your video, you are going to need the following equipment:

-Camera (Minimum: 1080p Webcam or Camera e.g. Logitech c920s)
+- Camera.
+A minimum 1080p Webcam or Camera.
+For example, Logitech c920s.
-Microphone (Use Webcam or External Mic such as xxxxx?)
+- Microphone (Use Webcam or External Mic such as xxxxx?)
-Background Screen (White or Black or Green Screen) (Optional) Recommended Lighting Gear
+- Background Screen (KubeAcademy Branded White or KubeAcademy Branded Black or a Green Screen.)

+### Optional Video Lighting

+Proper lighting improves the quality of a video recording.
+Though a light setup for your video recording is optional, it is highly recommended.
+There are several ways to set up lighting for a video recording.
+These include:

-One Light setup
+- One Light setup
-Key Light
+  - Key Light
-Two Light setup
+- Two Light setup
-Key Light
+  - Key Light
-Fill Light
+  - Fill Light
-Three Light Setup
+- Three Light Setup
-Key
+  - Key
-Fill
+  - Fill
-Rear
+  - Rear

-Get Software for Recording
-OBS
-Follow installation instructions on OBS Site
-Download Configuration we provide
-Download Powerpoint Template
+### Video Recording Software

+The course developers at KubeAcademy use [Open Broadcaster Software (OBS)](https://obsproject.com/) to create videos.
+OBS provides convenient methods for defining scenes that include various input devices such as a microphone, camera or screen.
+OBS is a free and open source software that is available for Linux, Mac, and Windows operating systems.

+For specific instructions on how to configure OBS for Kube Academy videos, refer to [OBS](obs.md)

+## Record a Sample Video

+Hello World!

+## Add Your Script to the PowerPoint Template

 Link to public Google Drive Folder?
 Record sample video (Hello World)
 Create a new video with sound and Hello World Slide